PseudoResonance/delta-emu-ui-editor/README.md

 # Delta Emulator UI Designer

-This is a web-based editor/designer for [Delta](https://github.com/rileytestut/Delta) emulator, built with [Next.js](https://nextjs.org/).
+This is a web-based editor/designer for [Delta](https://github.com/rileytestut/Delta) emulator skins, built with [Next.js](https://nextjs.org/).
 It is capable of directly loading/exporting .deltaskin files, as well as loading the info.json and assets separately which can be useful in developing and packaging a skin.
 Additionally, thank you to noah978 and others for documentation on the skin making process, available [here](https://noah978.gitbook.io/delta-docs/skins).

 An instance is available for use [here](https://pseudo.tokyo/deltaemu).